AnujBhatia7471/AI-Face-Recognition-Login-System/README.md

 Backend runs at:
 http://127.0.0.1:5000 ,
-5️⃣ Run the frontend
+5️⃣ Run the frontend,
-cd ../Frontend
+cd ../Frontend,
-python -m http.server 5500
+python -m http.server 5500,
 Open in browser:
 http://127.0.0.1:5500

 **🔄 Application Workflow**
-🔹 Face Registration
+🔹 Face Registration,
 User enters an email,
 Webcam is activated in the browser,
 Multiple face samples are captured,